Vote strengthens Catalonia's hand in talks for more powers

 “It’s possible to share services between Spain and Catalonia and also respect its singularity...
 Maybe it’s now time to review its competences,” Castro said.

-Talks are set to focus on a more favorable tax regime for Catalonia, something Rajoy opposed in 2012, triggering the current separatist campaign.
+Talks are set to focus on a more favourable tax regime for Catalonia, something Rajoy opposed in 2012, triggering the current separatist campaign.

 Catalonia has long asked the central government to give it the same treatment as the Basque Country, which has increased spending powers on the taxes it collects and transfers less of them to poorer regions.